Improving Topological Detection of Weather Regimes in climate dynamical systems: Results

 \subsection{Results for the Charney--DeVore System}

-Recall that the CdV system has two regimes corresponding to blocking and zonal states.
-In phase space, the blocking regime forms a dense, connected region, while the zonal regime appears as several thin, low-density loops that extend over a wider area.
+Recall that the CdV system has two regimes corresponding to blocked and zonal states.
+In phase space, the blocked regime forms a dense, connected region, while the zonal regime appears as thin, low-density loops spread over a broader region.

-The centrality method improves the detection of regime-related topological structures in the CdV system.
-As shown in Fig.~\ref{fig:CDV_comparison}, Gaussian KDE assigns low values to the thin loops, effectively removing them during the bifiltration process.
-This behavior is reflected in the KDE-based bifiltration diagram shown in Fig.~\ref{fig:CDV_result_KDE}.
-In \citet{strommen2023topological}, a direct-binning approach is used as an alternative to KDE.
-The direct-binning method better recovers fine-scale loop structures associated with the zonal regime.
-For example, as shown in Fig.~\ref{fig:CDV_Binning}, the direct-binning method identifies the first loop using about 40\% of the data points, with the longest-lived loop having a lifespan of approximately 1.5.
+As shown in Fig.~\ref{fig:CDV_comparison}, Gaussian KDE tends to assign low density values to these thin loops, making them less likely to persist during the bifiltration process.
+This is reflected in the KDE-based bifiltration diagram (Fig.~\ref{fig:CDV_result_KDE}), where loop structures associated with the zonal regime are not reliably detected, particularly at low density thresholds.

-The centrality-based method, on the other hand, identifies regime-related features earlier in the filtration, and the main loops it detects have longer lifespans than those obtained using the binning method.
-A longer lifespan indicates that the detected feature is more persistent (with respect to distance parameter) and therefore more reliable.
-Fig.~\ref{fig:CDV_results} compares bifiltration diagrams from centrality-, KDE-, and binning-based methods.
-Fig.~\ref{fig:CDV_loops} illustrate the detection of the first persistent loops under these bifiltrations.